 How Long Do I Wait for Grouting After Laying the Tiles?

-Common rule is that you should wait at least one full day.
+The common rule is that you should wait at least one full day.
 Although the edges might look dry pretty soon, the material under the tile doesn’t receive as much air and takes longer to dry.

 Tiling the floor around the toilet can be challenging for those with no DIY experience.
 However, if you have some basic DIY experience and at least some experience with tiling, it won’t be a problem.
 No matter what type of bathroom and toilet you have, we are sure that one of these four methods will help you to tile floor around toilet.